Mshuning/DNSC6290-Home-Mortgage-Disclosure-Act-Analysis-Project/README.md

 3. Explainable Boosting Machine
 4. PiML

+## Intended Use
+Use cases that were envisioned during development.
+* Primary intended uses
+* Primary intended users
+* Out-of-scope use cases

+## Training Data
+May not be possible to provide in practice.
+When possible, this section should mirror Evaluation Data.
+If such detail is not possible, minimal allowable information should be provided here, such as details of the distribution over various factors in the training datasets.

+## Evaluation Data
+Details on the dataset(s) used for the quantitative analyses in the card.
+* Datasets
+* Motivation
+* Preprocessing

 ## Model Details
 Basic information about the model.
 * Person or organization developing model: Patrick Hall (jphall@gwu.edu), Shuning Ma (shuningma@gwu.edu)